DoubleDimensional/Fate-weaver-revised/README.md

 A heavily revised version of Erikku Blade's Fate Weaver Class.
 - Intended for use with the D&D 2024 rules, but it's mostly compatible with 2014.
-Some features assume new functionality of 2024 spells
+Some features assume new functionality of 2024 spells.

 This homebrew includes:
 ## The Fateweaver class